RevenueHunt/docs/docs/reference/dashboard.md

 - **Make a copy** - Create a copy of this quiz on the dashboard.

 - **Export Responses as CSV** - Generate a CSV file with quiz responses from the last three months.
-Once clicked a link will appear on your dashbaord to download the CSV report.
+Once clicked a link will appear on your dashboard to download the CSV report.
 The link is valid for two hours.

 - **Version History** - Open the [Version History tab]() in Quiz Builder > Quiz Settings.